SiteMindOpen/SiteMind/docs/index.rst

 PROCESS FLOW
 ---------------

+1) User provides input through the search field in the UI
+       - > form_process.php
+       - > run.sh

 1) User provides input
 2) System detects if there is single or multiple domains in the input
 3) System checks if recent cache already has a result and if yes moves to step NNN